-Storing old clothing and fabrics in black garbage bags in the garage won’t protect it from the humidity, heat and cold your garage experiences throughout the year.
-Pests and rodents also love building their homes in warm moist environments that these bundle of fabric and clothing provides.
+Storing old clothing and fabrics in black garbage bags in the garage won’t protect it from the humidity, heat or cold your garage experiences throughout the year.
+Pests and rodents also love building their homes in warm moist environments that these bundles of fabric and clothing provides.
 For drier climates, they become a fire hazard as highly flammable material.

 7. Old electronics

-Old electronics tend to get stored in our garages or sheds until it curbside collection day.
-However, keeping old electronics such as DVD players, Playstation consoles, TVs, radios, computers or old appliances can be susceptible to moisture getting into the electricals and poses a serious risk of electrocution.
+Old electronics tend to get stored in our garages or sheds until it curb side collection day.
+However, keeping old electronics such as DVD players, Playstation consoles, TVs, radios, computers or old appliances can be susceptible to moisture getting into the electrical components and poses a serious risk of electrocution.